dewgong64/ThemeCafe/docs/themecreation/sharing.md

 1. Extract the zip files
 2. Open Flips.exe
 3. Click *"Create Patch"*
-4. Select your ORIGNAL UNMODIFIED file
+4. Select your ORIGINAL UNMODIFIED file
     - You might need to change the setting here and select *"All files (*.*)"*

     ![Image title](imgs/p3.png)